FrHassan/Assessing-DDD-based-Microservices-Architectures/README.md

 ## Project Analysis
 ### Platform and Tools

-The main utilized tool to apply the methodology is Neo4j [[1]](https://neo4j.com/), which is an open source graph database management system,
+In this work, the main utilized tool to apply the methodology is Neo4j [[1]](https://neo4j.com/), which is an open source graph database management system.

-Neo4j offers three main tools to perform graph manipulate graphs:
+Neo4j offers three main tools to manipulate graphs:

 * **Neo4j Browser [[2]](https://neo4j.com/developer/neo4j-browser/):** A tool to interact and manipulate graphs.
 * **Neo4j Bloom [[3]](https://neo4j.com/product/bloom/):** A tool to interact visually with the graph.